 Treatment also involves avoiding excess calories and foods high in saturated fats and carbohydrates.

-You may need to take medicine if your triglyceride levels stay high even after making diet changes.
-Nicotinic acid, gemfibrozil, and fenofibrate have been shown to lower triglyceride levels in people with this condition.
+You may need to take medicine if your triglyceride levels stay high, even after making diet changes.
+Nicotinic acid, gemfibrozil, and fenofibrate will lower triglyceride levels in people with this condition.

 Losing weight and keeping diabetes under control helps improve the outcome.